marain-dotnet/Marain.Instance/docs/adr/0006-process-for-onboarding-new-tenants.md

 ### Default configuration

 Whilst we want to allow users to "bring their own storage" for the Marain services, this may not be the most likely scenario.
-There are effectively three main ways in which Marain can be used:
+There are effectively four main ways in which Marain can be used:
 - Fully hosted, using the default storage for each service (this storage is deployed alongside the service)
+- Fully hosted, using managed but non-standard storage (we deploy separate storage accounts per client)
 - Hosted, but using client-provided storage (the "bring your own storage" model)
 - Self-hosted (i.e. deployed into a client's own Azure subscription), in which case we would expect the storage deployed with the service to be used - essentially the same as the fully hosted option.

-At present, we expect the "bring your own storage" option to be the least likely to be used, so it will be useful to make the configuration for the default storage available to the enrollment process so it can simply be copied to tenants as they are enrolled, rather than requiring it to be explicitly stated for every enrollment.
+In order to make the first and last options simpler to use, we will make the configuration for the default storage available to the enrollment process so it can simply be copied to tenants as they are enrolled, rather than requiring it to be explicitly stated for every enrollment.
 As such, we need the manifest file schema to allow marking configuration as optional, indicating that defaults should be used if that configuration is not provided.
 The most sensible location to store this default configuration is on the Service Tenant itself.

 ### Offboarding

-Offboarding needs to be considered further; there are many questions about what happens to client data if they stop using Marain, and these will likely depend on the licencing agreements we put in place.
+Offboarding needs to be considered further; there are many questions about what happens to client data if they stop using Marain, and these will likely depend on the licensing agreements we put in place.
 As a result this will be considered at a later date.

 ## Consequences